Save Our Safer Streets in Tower Hamlets

 Why legal action?

-Our main aim is to get Tower Hamlets to listen to residents.
-If that happens, we think the mayor, cabinet and council will understand the huge benefits the new street design has brought to so many people.
-But we have to keep the option of legal action open in case the politicians refuse to listen to the people who live and work on these streets.
-There is sadly a chance that the council will try to rush through its plan to ‘re-open the roads’ without understanding how important the current design is for children’s health, for vulnerable pedestrians and for people who need safe places to meet their neighbours.
+Our main aim since we started in July 2022 has been to get Tower Hamlets council to listen to residents’ views on this issue and develop proposals for any improvements with the community.
+If that had happened, then the mayor, cabinet and council would have understood the huge benefits the new street design has brought to so many people and it would have improved its proposals before reaching a decision.
+All along, we have kept the option of legal action open in case the politicians refused to listen to the people who live and work on these streets.

 Call to action